 This tutorial uses Outlook Desktop.
-If you’re using Outlook Web Access or Outlook.com, these steps are identical.
-You can find FreeBusy by clicking on Add-ins.
+If you’re using Outlook Web Access or Outlook.com, these steps are identical, but you will find FreeBusy add on when you click on "New Message" and you will see FreeBusy icon in toolbar next to "Send" button.

 Install FreeBusy Outlook Add-in